 provide technical advice to construction managers, architects, conservationists and clients regarding maintenance strategies, management policies and policy frameworks for environmental protection and preservation of heritage sites and their contents

 prepare easy-to-understand reports and other resources for non-specialist audiences regarding monuments, places, events, sites, or buildings.

 To become a heritage consultant, you will need the following skills:

 an extensive understanding of history and culture

 effective stakeholder management, project management and organisational skills

 knowledge of Aboriginal and Torres Strait Islander cultures

 the ability to work in fast-paced project environments as part of multidisciplinary teams

 strong research skills.

-Want to know more about the types of careers you can pursue with a university degree in science?
+Want to know more about the types of careers you can pursue with a university degree in science and design?